(Johnson Photograph)

 - 2017 — A.J.
 Watson

-11th Row Society
+11th Row Society / Last Row Party

 Since 1973, the Indianapolis Press Club has sponsored the Last Row Party to honor the drivers who qualify in the 11th and final row (starting positions 31st–32nd–33rd).
 The event serves as a fundraiser benefitting the Indianapolis Press Club Foundation, which provides scholarships, awards, and fellowships for journalism students at Indiana colleges and universities.

-The event is held as a dinner reception, and is put in as a roast for the three drivers.
+The event is held as a dinner reception, and serves as a roast for the three drivers.
 They are inducted into the “11th Row Society” and are traditionally presented with checks of 31¢, 32¢, and 33¢, respectively.
 Each driver is given a commemorative blazer and sometimes other gifts, and endure some good-natured jokes in a fun and laid-back environment.
 A collectible T-shirt is created annually featuring a caricature of the three drivers.

 The late Robin Miller, former sportswriter and columnist for The Indianapolis Star, was the Master of Ceremonies and “roastmaster” for the Last Row Party nearly every year from 1978 to 1997.
 Miller was noted for his often brutal insult comedy and skewering of the drivers.
 Donald Davidson once described Miller as “lethal…but funny” and “no holds barred”, and complemented him on his material.
 Due to the entertaining nature of the event, the Last Row Party often attracted many celebrities and drivers, even those who were not part of the 11th row.
 The Last Row Party reception was a sharp contrast from the aforementioned reception for the “Jim Clark Award”, and the brief tenured “Front Row Party”, both of which were more formal and swanky.